isaqb-org/glossary/manuscript/1-terms-A-C.md

 {#term-architecture-pattern}
 ### Architectural (Architecture) Pattern

 “An architectural pattern expresses a fundamental structural organization schema for software systems.
-It provides a set of predefined sub- systems, specifies their responsibilities, and includes rules and guidelines for organizing the relationships between them” (Buschmann+1996, page 12).
-Similar to _Architecture style_
+It provides a set of predefined sub-systems, specifies their responsibilities, and includes rules and guidelines for organizing the relationships between them” (Buschmann+1996, page 12).
+Similar to [architecture style](#term-architecture-style).

 Examples include: